Reading time: 3 minutes

 So what we’re seeing here is we’ve got 80 super funds.
 These are just MySuper products.
 These aren’t the full superannuation fund universe, but these are the low-cost default funds that account for about 30% of all super assets.
 These results are to the end of March this year in terms of performance.
 Now, by default, what it’s doing is showing us a balance of $50,000.
 This is the standard amount that super funds are compared on.

 If we press this filter button, we can put in our own age.
 Let’s say we’re 50 and we can put in whatever super balance we like.
 Let’s say $150,000.
-I’m also just for this demo, just going to exclude restricted funds, which are funds that aren’t available to everyone.
+For this demo, I’m going to exclude restricted funds, which are funds that aren’t available to everyone.

 So the good thing about entering your balance is that it will show you the actual fees for that particular balance because all super funds will have slightly different fee structures.
 So you can’t assume the ones that are cheapest for $50,000 will be cheapest at every balance.